raspberrypilearning/memory/en/step_5.md

 	broadcast [red v]
 ```

-A broadcast is a bit like making an announcement over a loudspeaker - you might have heard this when you are shopping in the supermarket.
+A broadcast is a bit like making an announcement over a loudspeaker — you might have heard this when you are shopping in the supermarket.
 All of the sprites can hear the message, but only the sprite whose job it is to respond will do something.

-+ Add similar code to the blue, green and yellow drums to make them broadcast messages in their own colour
++ Add similar code to the blue, green, and yellow drums to make them broadcast messages about their own colour.

 --- hints ---
 --- hint ---